Working hard to keep medicines moving

 Maintaining supplies of essential medicines

-One in every ten generic prescriptions in the United States contains a Teva product 1.
-To continue to meet demand, teams across the country have been working hard to keep the supply chain and production lines running.
+One in every twelve generic prescriptions in the United States contains a Teva product 1.
+To continue to meet demand, teams across the country work hard to keep the supply chain and production lines running.
 Teva’s warehouse team in Pennsylvania, for example, are receiving over 40 million units per month and shipping out over 25 million units a month.
 The team currently have an on-time delivery rate of over 99%!

 In Europe, the demand from wholesalers started to significantly increase as the coronavirus began to impact the continent.

-The well-being of employees around the world is of paramount importance as we continue to respond to this global emergency.
+The well-being of employees around the world is of paramount importance as we continue to respond to this global pandemic.
 We are operating conscientiously, focused on the health and safety of our employees.

 We have reduced the number of people in our facilities to only those who are essential and may not work remotely.
 We are adhering to local social distancing recommendations, PPE and hygiene instructions to better protect our people, their families and the communities in which we operate.

-You can discover additional steps that we’re taking in relation to our employees and how we’re driving a positive impact in respect to the COVID-19 pandemic here.
+Read about additional steps we’re taken in relation to our employees and driving a positive impact in respect to the COVID-19 pandemic here.

 Find out more